Lounarok/Traveling-Salesman-In-CSharp/README.md

 # TravelingSalesmanInCSharp
 Using Nearest Neighbor and Two-optimization.<br />
-Solution is modifies from https://github.com/GuyHarwood/TravellingSalesman/tree/master/TravellingSalesman .<br />
+Solution is modified from https://github.com/GuyHarwood/TravellingSalesman/tree/master/TravellingSalesman .<br />
 (Tested in vs2008)<br />

-Algorithm is modifies from https://github.com/samlbest/traveling-salesman .<br />
+Algorithm is modified from https://github.com/samlbest/traveling-salesman .<br />

 Distance is calculated in double not integer.<br />